 The management of osteoarthritis involves options ranging from conservative to medical to surgical.

 Patients should be educated about their condition and its progression, including advise on joint protection and emphasising the importance of strengthening and exercise.
-Patients who are overweight should be advised on weight loss.
+Patients who are overweight should also be advised on weight loss.

 Simple analgesics and topical NSAIDs are the mainstay of most medical management for OA, alongside the conservative measures.